Kadeemking/Module-6-Challenge/README.md

 ## Description

 I am tasked with creating an app that displays the weather for the city that the user searches for.
+I was able to use the open weather api and apply it to a function in order to recieve the latest weather status as well as the 5 day future forecast.
+Withthis project I developed a better understanding on how to utilize APIs in my code.

 ## Table of Contents